emaliemcmahon/FS_analysis/README.md

 - Finds the beta values for the specified analysis
 - Must be called separately for all analyses (and hemispheres)
 - Inputs are the subject name, analysis name, and `-run-wise` or nothing
-- `run-wise` is called fro the maintask only
+- `run-wise` is called for the maintask only
 - Done on MARCC
 - Takes about 15-30 minutes
 - Example call: `sbatch run_05_glm.sh s001 maintask-surface-lh-sm0 -run-wise`